ibm-cloud-docs/vpc/fs_snapshots_create.md

 The status shows `pending` while the snapshot is created.
 If you want to, you can issue a second `ibmcloud is share-snapshot` command with the snapshot ID to see the new snapshot in `stable` status.

+For snapshots of regional shares, the zone value in the command response defaults to the first zone in the region.
+{: beta}

 For more information about available command options, see [`ibmcloud is share-snapshot-create`](/docs/cli?topic=cli-vpc-reference#share-snapshot-create).

 ## Creating a snapshot with the API